 Fully Customize Your Design to Each Breakpoint

-03 Breakpoint Introducing Elementor 3.6: Leverage Flexbox Containers To Create Top Performing And Responsive Designs 3
+03 Breakpoint Introducing Elementor 3.6: Leverage Flexbox Containers To Create Top Performing and Responsive Designs 3

 As you design your website, it is important to consider what it looks like on different devices.
 A design that works on desktop may not provide the same user experience on a smaller screen, like mobile.
 Leveraging the power of CSS Flexbox, you can customize your website’s design to each device.
 You can change the direction, order, alignment and distribution of items within your Container for each device, without having to create duplicate Containers.
 This results in an improved user experience, without affecting your website’s performance.